akhoso/Breakout-Session_API-Practice_HTX-DS-021720/README.md

 #### Lesson Summary:

 This lesson introduces the what and why of APIs followed by introductory examples of how to write some simple API requests using the requests package.
+The lesson gives some good backgrounds on HTTP requests and response status codes.
+Another package, `sodapy` is also introduced to make http requests to the NYC 311 API.
+Students are asked to investigate the structure of the data they receive and perform some initial exploratory analysis throughout.

 #### Topic: